d3vgru/nodetsam/README.md

 It should be (slightly less easy) to replace the back-end of a compatible instance while leaving their front-end intact.
-The server will have a standard reference implementation based on LoopBack.
+The instance will have a standard reference implementation based on LoopBack.
 P2P functionality will be configurable.
 Even if turned on, it should not break "standards-compliant" clients.